 Basically, just use a clear photo that fully shows your face, isn’t too close up, and doesn’t include any other people.
 You can crop your photo after you upload it if necessary.

 Step 7: Check Out

 Proceed to the checkout step.
 Continue past the screen that gives you options to buy lots of prep books if you’re not interested.
-Review all of your personal information and the tests you want to take before clicking “make payment.”
+Review all your personal information and the tests you want to take before clicking “Make Payment.”

 That’s pretty much all there is to it.
 Registering for SAT Subject Tests is very similar to registering for the regular SAT, and it shouldn’t take more than 15-20 minutes at most if you skip filling out the information for your student profile (or have already filled it out).

 Important Registration Tips for SAT Subject Tests

 Although the SAT Subject Test registration process is pretty straightforward, there are some tips you should keep in mind so that you end up with the best testing experience.